 - Tick the checkboxes for all three, Browsing history, Cookies and other site data, and Cached images and files, and then click on Clear data on the bottom.

-In many cases, it was corrupt cache or other Chrome data that lead to a high CPU usage.
-In this case, clearing all the data and starting fresh is the best way to go.
+A corrupt cache or other Chrome data often leads to high CPU usage.
+In this case, clearing all the data and starting fresh is the best way.

 2. Scan for malware